Olen/homeassistant-plant/README.md

 ## Problem reports
 By default, all problems (e.g. every time a sensor reports a value that is above or below the threshold set in "limits"), the plant state will be set to "problem".

-The exception is the Brightness sensors which will be ignored for now